mit1mit1/devopscons22syd/soft(wareless)Skills/timeManagement.md

 - Break work into 25 minutes, take a short break and go again
 - This timeboxes your day

-Pomodoro steps:
+Pomodoro steps in one iteration:
-- Choose the task;
+1. Choose the task;
-- Do the work
+2. Do the work
-- End the work after 25 minutes
+3. End the work after 25 minutes
 - After each of the first three iterations, take a longer break

-## 1-3-5 technique

-- One big thing (before lunch)
-- Three medium things (later)
-- Five little things (by the end of the day)

-"If it's your job to eat a frog, it's best to do it first in the morning.
-And if it's your job to eat two frogs, it's best to eat the big one first" - Albert Einstein

 ## Brook's Law

 Sometimes adding more people to a late software project makes the project later.

 There are exceptions.
 If the people you add are qualified, or if you add them early, you have a better chance of success.

-## Methods to create duration estimates

-- Rough order of magnitude
-- Analogous estimating
-- Parametric estimating